-Alright guys, I’ve decided I’m going to share with you nothing but Mexican/Mexican inspired dishes up until Cinco de Mayo.
+Alright, guys, I’ve decided I’m going to share with you nothing but Mexican-inspired dishes up until Cinco de Mayo.
 That’s right three more weeks of nothing but Mexican!
 I hope that excites you as much as it does me!!!

-To kick it all off is this poblano rice recipe.
-If you liked my recipe for green rice (arroz verdé), I bet you’ll enjoy this one too.
+To kick it all off is this creamy poblano rice recipe.
+If you liked my recipe for cilantro lime spinach rice, I bet you’ll enjoy this one too.

 The addition of cream mellows out the spiciness even more and the corn adds a hint of sweetness and some crunch.
 And of course, there are the aromatics; onions and garlic, which add even more flavor.